CS2103JAN2017-W09-B2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Command to type | What should happen |
 ------- | :--------------
-`>> find life` | All tasks containing or similar to "life" will appear.
+`>> find life` | All tasks containing words close to or the same as "life" will appear.
 We try to sort them based on how close they are to what the users intended to find.
 `>> find #life` | Only tasks, completed or uncompleted, with tag of "life" will be showed.
 This is an exact find so tag of "lif" will not be showed.
 `>> find 2103 jeffrey` | All tasks containing or similar to either "2103" or "jeffrey" will appear.
 Currently it will be sorted based on the dates they are due.